Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG) Announces $0.08 Monthly Dividend

-Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG) announced a monthly dividend on Thursday, August 5th, Wall Street Journal reports.
-Stockholders of record on Thursday, September 23rd will be given a dividend of 0.08 per share on Friday, October 1st.
-This represents a $0.96 annualized dividend and a dividend yield of 7.58%.
-The ex-dividend date is Wednesday, September 22nd.
+Legg Mason BW Global Income Opportunities Fund Inc. (NYSE:BWG) announced a monthly dividend on Friday, August 6th, Wall Street Journal reports.
+Shareholders of record on Monday, November 22nd will be given a dividend of 0.08 per share on Wednesday, December 1st.
+This represents a $0.96 dividend on an annualized basis and a yield of 7.55%.
+The ex-dividend date is Friday, November 19th.

 Receive News & Ratings for Legg Mason BW Global Income Opportunities Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Legg Mason BW Global Income Opportunities Fund and related companies with MarketBeat.com's FREE daily email newsletter.